abangfarhan/abangfarhan.github.io/_posts/2024-08-30-active-share-practical-method.md

 Active Share is a metric that measures how different a fund is from its benchmark.
-Its value ranges from 0% (meaning the fund's underlying stocks and their weights are completely the same as the benchmark) to 100% (the fund's underlying stocks and their weights are completely different as the benchmark).
+Its value ranges from 0% (meaning the fund's underlying stocks and their weights are completely the same as the benchmark) to 100% (the fund's underlying stocks and their weights are completely different from the benchmark).
 It is calculated with this formula:

 $$
 AS = 0.5 \times \sum_{i=1}^n | w_i - b_i |